SandraBotica/Module-18-Challenge/citibike_write_up.md

  - Summer, followed by Spring and Autumn have riders taking longer rides then in Winter.

- - Lowest Month - February 2023 had an average trip duration of 764.8 seconds (~ 13 minutes ride)
- - Highest Month - January 2022 had an average trip duration of 1263 seconds (~ 21 minutes)

  - Citibike can use the data from dashboard 3 and 4 to monitor average trip durations and whether the frequency of service on bikes is required less often if declining in length of rides.

 ### Part 2 - Last 2 Dashboards.